w3c/wcag-act-rules/content/rules/2ee8b8/proposed.md

 <a class="example-link" title="Failed Example 3" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/2ee8b8/e117393d6711d6bdf32821005219c9d9474dfeb8.html">Open in a new tab</a>

-This button has [visible inner text][] that is fully contained within the [accessible name][] when viewed as a character-by-character substring.
+This link has [visible inner text][] that is fully contained within the [accessible name][] when viewed as a character-by-character substring.
 But that does not satisfy the [label in name algorithm][], which works on full words.

 ```html
 <a href="#" aria-label="Discover Italy">Discover It</a>